 - Even if you are in the habit of paying off your credit cards in full every month, limit the total amount of spending you are putting on your cards in a month to maintain a good credit utilization.
 Ideally stay at 15% credit utilization or lower.
 (This is especially important in the 6-12 months before you get a mortgage.
 If you’re using a lot of your available credit every month, even if you pay it off, it can look risky in that situation.)

 - Check your credit reports annually at annualcreditreport.com and follow FTC procedures for filing a dispute with the agencies and lodging a formal consumer complaint if you need to.

 - Space out new credit accounts.
 The two exceptions to this are for mortgages and student loans.
-As long as you keep all your shopping around within a 2-week window, your FICO score won’t be hugely affected by shopping around for the best mortgage.
+As long as you keep all your mortgage shopping within a 2-week window, your FICO score won’t be hugely affected..
 (That’s because FICO knows you aren’t going to take on 5 mortgages simultaneously.
 You’re comparing them to take out one mortgage at the best terms.)
 And for student loans, it’s natural to build them up over the course of school and then enter repayment afterwards, so this won’t have a big impact on your score, even if you get several new individual loans per year.
 But limit yourself to 1 credit card in college, if any.

 - If you are carrying a lot of debt, make a plan to pay it down or off.
 The more debt you have, the harder it is to borrow more if you need to.
 Again, this is most relevant with a mortgage because mortgages are for such a large amount of money compared to most others.
 I talk about using the Avalanche/Snowball method to get out of debt in this post.

-So manage your money well, keep your credit reports accurate and let your credit score take care of itself.
+This all condenses down to a simple message: manage your money well, keep your credit reports accurate, and let your credit score take care of itself.